vieter-v/vieter/docs/api/source/includes/_targets.md

-limit | Maximum amount of results to return. offset | Offset of results. repo | Limit results to targets that publish to the given repo.
+limit | Maximum amount of results to return. offset | Offset of results. repo | Limit results to targets that publish to the given repo. query | Only return targets that have this substring in their URL, path or branch. arch | Only return targets that publish to this arch.

 ## Get specific target